UpCloudLtd/uks-instructions/README.md

 > [!CAUTION]
 > This repository has been archived.
-All content from this repository has been migrated to [UpCloud's product documentation](https://upcloud.com/docs/products/managed-kubernetes/tutorials/)
+All content from this repository has been migrated to [UpCloud's product documentation](https://upcloud.com/docs/products/managed-kubernetes/) and [product tutorials](https://upcloud.com/docs/tutorials/#kubernetes).

 # UpCloud Kubernetes Service examples